the-turing-way/the-turing-way/chapters/continuous_integration.md

   In the Travis CI documentation, some common words have specific meanings:

-  * Job - an automated process that clones your repository into a virtual environment and then carries out a series of phases such as compiling your code, running tests, etc. A job fails if the return code of the `script` encounters an error.
+  - Job - an automated process that clones your repository into a virtual environment and then carries out a series of phases such as compiling your code, running tests, etc. A job fails if the return code of the `script` encounters an error.
-  * Build - a group of jobs.
+  - Build - a group of jobs.
 For example, a build might have two *jobs*, each of which tests a project with a different version of a programming language.
 A build finishes when all of its jobs are finished.

   ## Breaking the Build

   The build is considered broken when one or more of its jobs completes with a state that is not passed:

-   * *errored* - a command in the `before_install`, `install`, or `before_script`
+   - *errored* - a command in the `before_install`, `install`, or `before_script`
      phase returned a non-zero exit code.
 The job stops immediately.
-   * *failed* - a command in the `script` phase returned a non-zero exit code.
+   - *failed* - a command in the `script` phase returned a non-zero exit code.
 The job continues to run until it completes.
-   * *canceled* - a user cancels the job before it completes.
+   - *canceled* - a user cancels the job before it completes.

-  Our [Common Builds Problems](/user/common-build-problems/) page is a good place to start troubleshooting why your build is broken.
+This page on [Common Builds Problems](/user/common-build-problems/) is a good place to start troubleshooting if your build is broken.

 ## Setting up continuous integration with Travis